Your RV Water System Explained

-This is just in case a leak in the water system happens.
+This is just in case you get a leak in the water system.

 Be aware that when you first turn your pump on after filling your tank with water, the plumbing lines probably aren't filled with water yet (assuming the tank was previously run dry or had been sitting a while).

-Therefore, you might hear your pump come on for a couple of seconds to prime the water system lines.
+Therefore, you might hear it come on for a couple of seconds to prime the water system lines.

 Don't be alarmed, it's perfectly normal stuff.

 After a short period of time it should turn off until you use on a water fixture (faucet, shower, or toilet).

 When turned on, if your pump runs constantly, or pulses every few minutes and you aren't using your RV plumbing system, this is not good.

 You are losing pressure which indicates you have a leak somewhere in the plumbing.